 The difference between life and death in a house fire can be by simply having working smoke alarms in your home, HCFR officials said.

 HCFR offers free smoke alarms and free installation.
 If you do not have working smoke alarms.
-Go to the link below, click on Smoke Alarm Install Request Form and provide your details.
+Go to this link, click on Smoke Alarm Install Request Form, and provide your details.
 A member of the HCFR Fire Prevention team will contact you to set up the installation.